 - Garnish with some fresh dill or oregano if you like.
 Enjoy!Note: Enjoy immediately or store leftovers in an airtight container in the refrigerator and enjoy within 3 to 4 days.

-- In a bowl, combine yogurt with lemon juice, olive oil, oregano, dill, garlic, salt, pepper and red chili flakes.
-Whisk to combine.
+- In a bowl, whisk together the yogurt, lemon juice, olive oil, oregano, dill, garlic, salt, pepper and crushed red pepper flakes.
 Pour over pasta salad, stirring in to coat everything.

 - Like most pasta salads, this will firm up a little in the fridge.
 Before enjoying, remove from the fridge for a little bit (about 10 to 15 minutes or so) so it gets a little more lush again.

 - Don’t need this to be a gluten-free pasta salad?
 Use your favourite regular variety.

 - To reduce some of the pungency of your red onion, give the sliced onion a little rinse and drain under cold water before adding to your salad.

 - This recipe yields quite a bit.
 You can easily reduce if you are feeding fewer people.

 - Remove the seeds from your cucumber (so it doesn’t water down your pasta salad).

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.